SundaeSwap-finance/sundae-go-utils/README.md

 A bunch of common boilerplate used across Sundae services

+## templates

+Several templates for common styles of go binaries we write, for easily spinning up new instances

 ## cardano

 Some utilities for working with Cardano, such as slot translation, address parsing, etc.